kgsahil/OrderBook/docs/ARCHITECTURE_FLOW.md

 ### Component Responsibilities

 *   **Presentation Layer**: Handles user interaction and visualization.
 It communicates exclusively via WebSockets.
 *   **Application Layer (Python)**: Acts as the gateway.
 It manages WebSocket connections, performs initial validation, and bridges the external JSON protocol to the internal TCP protocol.
+Uses connection pooling for efficient TCP communication with the C++ backend.
 *   **Business Logic Layer (C++)**: The core engine.
 It executes orders with low latency using lock-free data structures.
 It is isolated from the network handling of the application layer.
+The TCP server uses dependency injection via `IOrderBookService` interface for testability and flexibility.
 *   **Agent Layer**: Autonomous trading bots (LLM-enabled when configured, otherwise ML + heuristic strategies) that interact with the system exactly like human traders.

 ---